- Handsome exterior design

 What’s more, the 2018 Sorento is Kia’s first SUV to be fitted with the aforementioned eight-speed automatic transmission.
 The gearbox delivers a more decisive drive, while reducing emissions slightly.
 The automatic ‘box offers up four drive styles: Eco, Comfort, Sport and Smart.
-You can choose your favourite mode with the new Sorento’s electronic Drive Mode Select system.
+You can choose your favourite mode with the Sorento’s electronic Drive Mode Select system.
 Each setting allows you to tailor the powertrain’s replies to your inputs, improving fuel economy or acceleration, depending on your predilection.

 Space & Practicality

-This is the new Kia Sorento’s bread and butter - at least it should be - because if a seven-seat SUV can’t be practical, what on earth is it for?
-Of course, the spanking new Sorento is just that.
+This is this Kia Sorento’s bread and butter - at least it should be - because if a seven-seat SUV can’t be practical, what on earth is it for?
+Of course, the spanking Sorento is just that.
 Impressive amounts of space for four fully-grown human beings with generous leg and head room in the second row, and decent to acceptable space for the small humans that would go in the two seats that make up the third row.